 Acting

-Much as we welcome those wanting or willing to act on stage, we realise that not everyone wants to tread the boards.
+We are always looking for new members to tread the boards.
+If you have experience then you know what to expect but otherwise it can be intimidating.
+The reality is that anyone can have ago and we will always try to find a suitable part of a beginner.
 If you are uncertain, a few play reading sessions may help you to make up your mind, followed by one or two small speaking parts to build up your confidence.
 Whatever your choice, you can be assured that our small group will give you every encouragement.

 The Director